-You are entitled to ask for a copy of all the information we hold about you (for which we may charge a small fee) and to have any inaccuracies in your information corrected.
+You are entitled to ask for a copy of the information we hold about you, if you would like to do so please contact us at firstname.lastname@example.org.

 What are cookies?

-Cookies are text-only files placed onto your computer by websites.
-They are used to help websites remember who you are, tailor content to you and track visitor trends, but cannot be used by themselves to identify you.
+Cookies are small text files that are downloaded to your computer or mobile device when you visit a site.
+They are used to help websites remember who you are, tailor content to you and track visitor trends, but cannot be used by themselves to identify you or your personal data.

 The Website uses two kinds of cookies:

-1) Session cookies: these are cookies that expire at the end of browser sessions.
+1. Session cookies: these are cookies that expire at the end of browser sessions.
 They live on users computers only as long as users browse through the Website.
 They are ASP.NET cookies and their purpose is to allow the Website to link the actions of a user while browsing.
-For example, remembering what information you have inputted to the “Contact us” form so if you browse to a different page and then go back to the form the information is still there.
 They are encrypted, do not store users' identifiable information on them and they are essential to help you navigate the site.

 Changing your settings / disabling cookies

 Using the settings in your browser you can accept or decline cookies.
 Visit www.allaboutcookies.org to find out more.

 By using the Website you consent to the processing of data about you by Turner & Townsend, its subsidiaries, and Google in the manner and for the purposes set out above.